-Where necessary, planning obligations will help to mitigate the impact of Craven's growth, support the provision of local infrastructure, secure community benefits and achieve sustainable development.
+Where necessary, planning obligations will help to mitigate the impact of Craven's growth, support the provision of local infrastructure as identified under policies INF2, INF3, INF5 and INF6, secure community benefits and achieve sustainable development.
 This will be done in the following ways.

 - a) Planning obligations will be required where the form of development needs to be prescribed or where proposed development needs to be accompanied by new or improved infrastructure, facilities or services, or by environmental improvements. - b) Contributions secured through planning obligations may be required onsite or off-site or via the payment of funds; may be linked to the phasing of development and may be co-ordinated in partnership with infrastructure providers, service providers or other relevant bodies. - c) Financial contributions secured through planning obligations may be pooled to address needs or cumulative impacts arising from more than one development proposal. - d) Development proposals will be refused if they are likely to have any relevant and significant adverse impact, including cumulative impact, that cannot be adequately mitigated by a planning obligation (or planning condition, if appropriate). - e) Negotiations undertaken during pre-application discussions or during the planning application process will take account of scheme viability and site specific circumstances. - f) Individual planning obligations will be renegotiated where a relevant and significant change in circumstances has occurred and the obligation no longer serves a useful purpose.
-This will include changes in scheme
+This will include changes in scheme viability where this can be supported by compelling viability evidence.
+Applications to remove or modify affordable housing obligations will be determined solely on the economic viability of meeting those obligations.

-&lt;sup>49 No more than 5 planning obligations may be pooled together (Community Infrastructure Levy Regulations 2010 - Part 11 Planning Obligations)
+&lt;sup>48 No more than 5 planning obligations may be pooled together (Community Infrastructure Levy Regulations 2010 - Part 11 Planning Obligations)